jmbarnez/LoveProject/docs/AI_AGENT_GUIDE.md

 This guide outlines expectations for autonomous and semi-autonomous contributors when working in the Novus repository.
 Review it before performing any automated changes.

 ## Core Principles
-- **Follow Repository Instructions First**: Always locate and obey every relevant `AGENTS.md` file.
+- **Follow Repository Instructions First**: Always locate and obey every relevant instruction file.
 Local instructions override higher-level ones.
 - **Stay Within Scope**: Make only the changes required by the task request.
 Flag ambiguous asks for clarification instead of guessing.
 - **Preserve Game Stability**: Avoid experimental refactors unless explicitly requested.
 Favor incremental updates that keep the game bootable.